dotzenith/teamux/README.md

 Usage: mux [NAME]

 Arguments:
-  [NAME]  Name of the session mux will attach to or create
+  [NAME]  Name of the session teamux will attach to or create

 Options:
   -h, --help     Print help